BryceWhitcomb/Unity_Personal_Project/README.md

 ### Stakeholders

--   Professor - for grade
+-   Professor - For grade.
--   Parents - investing in my education and future success, want to make them proud
+-   Parents - Investing in my education and future success, want to make them proud.
--   Perspective Employers - artifact will be added to my student portfolio which could help with getting a job
+-   Perspective Employers - artifact will be added to my student portfolio which could help with getting a job.
+-   Personal - Improving my understanding of both the program Unity and the language C#.

 ### Timeline